JohnReedLOL/full-stack-big-data/README.md

 /* This sends startTime and endTime to the time interval query, getting the counts for that time interval */
 - get  /home/time/start="1:10:2"&end="1:10:5"

+##### Environment:

+Assumes the user has set up an environment with all the tools availiable.
+I will be using a compressed (tar.bz) 6Gb virtualbox disk image that can be downloaded pre-installed with all the tools necessary to run.
+The intent is to use the exact same disk image used to write and develop the seed as the user gets to run the seed.

+##### Instructions:

+Download virtualbox disk image

+Open in virtualbox

+Open IntelliJ

+Run